My Spiritual Atheism excludes me from Alcoholics Anonymous.

 Rewrite: Admitted to ourselves, to another human and to those we have wronged the exact nature of our transgressions.

 The reference to “God” has been removed and those we have wronged have been added, in keeping with the 8th and 9th steps.
 The most important people to whom we should admit the exact nature of our wrongs are ourselves, another person and those we have wronged.
-Some may chose to admit it to their “God,” – in a confessional, for example – however, that is their choice and should not be a requirement.
+Some may chose to admit it to their “God,” – in a confessional, for example – however, that is their choice.

 Step 6: